johnalison/WorkingPhilosophy/YouAreWhatYouThink.md

 - Only way to live without regret is to pay attention.

 - Think about what you are going to do:

-  - Necessary and Enjoyable ?  --> Do it
+  > Necessary and Enjoyable ?  --> Do it
-  - Unnecessary ? -> Dont do it.
+  > Unnecessary ? -> Dont do it.
-  - Necessary and Unenjoyable ? -> Use as a source of meditation.
+  > Necessary and Unenjoyable ? -> Use as a source of meditation.
 Feel aversion.

 - Two Steps to having a good life:

-  -1) Be a good person (Be the good)
+  > 1) Be a good person (Be the good)
-  -2) Pay attention
+  > 2) Pay attention

 - Accept life as it is.
 Do this whenever you can.
 The next moment is as good a time as you are likely to get.

-- Mediation is Quite unlike not meditating.
-Revolutionary thing to do.
-To be aware of liking and not liking an experience is a separable concept of the experience.
+- Mediation is quite unlike not meditating.

+  > Revolutionary thing to do.
+To be aware of liking and not liking an
+  > experience is a separable concept of the experience.
+Need not
-  Need not always, in every case, be taken in by it (the liking or not liking).
+  > always, in every case, be taken in by it (the liking or not
-  This is a remarkable insight into the nature of consciousness.
+  > liking).
+This is a remarkable insight into the nature of
-  Mindfulness can shown that which is away of unpleasant sensation is the same and feels the same as that which is aware of pleasant sensation.
+  > consciousness.
+Mindfulness can shown that which is away of
+  > unpleasant sensation is the same and feels the same as that which
-  There really is a kind of equanimity to consciousness, which is liberating.
+  > is aware of pleasant sensation.
+There really is a kind of
+  > equanimity to consciousness, which is liberating.

 - Goal of mediation: (if there is a goal) Is to give up the automatic struggle and acquire the ability to leave things as they are.